What's The Ideal Relationship Between Franchisor And Franchisee?

 While there's a host of due diligence to carry out before buying a franchise, what's the ideal foundation for a relationship between franchisee and franchisor?

-Most franchise contracts will stretch across three to
+Most franchise contracts will stretch across three to five years.

 A commercial marriage